top of page

 Book Highlights

-More than eighty years after the end of WWII, memories of this time are fading.
+More than eighty years after the end of World War II, memories of this time are fading.
 The young men and women from the time are now aged in their late 90s, or sadly, many have passed away.

 David travelled to Port Moresby at the age of eighteen in 1940 to take up work as an assistant gold miner working for his uncle Bert Kienzle in the Kokoda area.

-Within two years WWII had started.
+Within two years World War II had started.
 At the age of twenty, as a member of the Australia New Guinea Administrative Unit (ANGAU) and a Lieutenant in the Australian Army, David was in combat against the Japanese, rescued crashed US airmen, and scouted for Australian and enemy troops.

 With the local population he built airstrips in remote jungle locations which saved thousands of lives and contributed to the allies winning the War.
 Missionaries and wounded soldiers were evacuated, military